Activities

 Madrid beach

-Madrid is located approximately 350 kilometres (around 220 miles, around a 4-hour drive) from the nearest beach in the region of Valencia, but by the year 2010, the Madrid beach will be a reality!
+Madrid is located approximately 350 kilometres (around 220 miles, around a 4-hour drive) from the nearest beach in the region of Valencia, but now the Madrid Urban beach is a reality!

 Tourist Accommodation Near Arganzuela Park & Madrid Beach

-This large green area will run alongside Madrid's river for a total of 6 kilometres and will be an average of 25 metres wide, connecting already existing green areas such as the Casa del Campo with the city centre.
+This large green area runs alongside Madrid's river for a total of 6 kilometres and is an average of 25 metres wide, connecting already existing green areas such as the Casa del Campo with the city centre.

 Madrid Rio

-Madrid's beach will be located close to the existing Arganzuela park, near the old slaughterhouse (Madrid Matadero), which is been converted into a cultural centre, with exhibitions, workshops and conferences.
-This area will allow tourists and inhabitants alike to enjoy a seaside atmosphere with areas for sunbathing.
+Madrid's beach is located close to the existing Arganzuela park, near the old slaughterhouse (Madrid Matadero), which is been converted into a cultural centre, with exhibitions, workshops and conferences.
+This area allows tourists and inhabitants alike to enjoy a seaside atmosphere with areas for sunbathing.

 INSTITUTIONAL VIDEO EXPLAINING THE MADRID RIO PROJECT AND BEACH

-More than 5000 new trees will be planted in the Arganzuela park, which will also enjoy skating rinks, an auditorium for concerts, a new cultural centre and the already mentioned children's areas.
-In total, the green areas will have more than 26000 trees.
+More than 5000 new trees have been planted in the Arganzuela park, which also possesses skating rinks, an auditorium for concerts, a new cultural centre and the already mentioned children's areas.
+In total, the green areas have more than 26000 trees.

 The project includes the restoration of the magnificent old bridges across the river, such as the Puente de Segovia, the Puente del Rey and the Puente de Toledo.
-11 new footbridges will be built, allowing better access to both sides of the river, and a green corridor of pine trees will provide pleasantly shaded walks.
+11 new footbridges have been built, allowing better access to both sides of the river, and a green corridor of pine trees will provide pleasantly shaded walks.

-Existing sidewalks will be widened and new parking facilities built.
+Existing sidewalks have been widened and new parking facilities built.

 Copyright © GoMadrid.com.